Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Econometric framework and identification results

 Note also that Assumption \ref{AsIndependence} allows the instrument to depend on the censoring variable.
-In our empirical application, this flexibility is useful because the trial judge's punishment rate may depend on the case's sentence date if judges who entered the Judiciary more recently are more lenient than judges who retired at the beginning of our sampling period.
+In our empirical application, this flexibility is useful because the trial judge's punishment rate may depend on the case's sentence date if judges who entered the Judiciary more recently are more lenient than judges who retired at the beginning of our sampling period, for example.

 \begin{assumption}[Propensity Score is Continuous] Conditional on $C$, $P(z,c)$ is a nontrivial function of $z$ and the random variable $\left.
-P\left(Z,c\right) \right\vert C = c$ is absolutely continuous in $Z$, with support given by an interval $\mathcal{P} \coloneqq \left[\underline{p}, \overline{p}\right] \subseteq \left[0,1\right]$ for any $c \in \mathcal{C}$.\footnote{The assumption that $\mathcal{P}$ is an interval is made for notational simplicity.
+P\left(Z,c\right) \right\vert C = c$ is absolutely continuous in $Z$, with support given by an interval $\mathcal{P} \coloneqq \left[\underline{p}, \overline{p}\right]$ for any $c \in \mathcal{C}$.\footnote{The assumption that $\mathcal{P}$ is an interval is made for notational simplicity.
 All the proofs can be easily extended to the case where $\mathcal{P}$ is a set with a non-empty interior.} \end{assumption}

 Assumption \ref{AsRank} is a rank condition, intuitively imposing that the instrument is locally relevant.
 In addition, we implicitly assume that the support of the propensity score does not vary with the value of $C$.
 In our application, this implicit assumption is plausible because the judges are mostly the same over time.
-Furthermore, the judge's lenience rate has a good amount of variation.
+Furthermore, the judge's lenience rate has a good amount of variation { since we observe 525 judges who use many different punishment criteria (Figure \ref{FigPS})}.\footnote{{ Since our main identification result is fully nonparametric, Assumption \ref{AsRank} requires sufficient (continuous) variation in the instrument, which induces continuous variation in the propensity score, which generates the variation we need on the outcomes to identify the effects for every value of $V$.
+Nevertheless, our proposed estimation procedure is semi-parametric and relies on series approximations for the propensity score.
+If one treats the series as fixed (meaning that the first stage is parametric), our approach allows for discrete instruments \citep{Brinch2017}.
+The extrapolation and interpolation induced by the parametric second stage permit $Z$ (and $P$) to vary discretely while still being used to identify the effects of interest.}}

 \begin{assumption}[$V$ is continuous] The distribution of the latent heterogeneity variable $V$ conditional on $C$ is absolutely continuous with respect to the Lebesgue measure. \end{assumption}